VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion: Methodology

 \subsection{Visible Decoder (VD)}

-As shown in Fig.~\ref{fig:fig-model}(b), the Visible Decoder (VD) is the core component of the VOIC framework, responsible for achieving high-precision semantic perception within the visible region.
-By leveraging the two-dimensional image features $\mathbf{F}_{2\text{D}}$, instance queries $\mathbf{Q}_{\text{inst}}$, and the initial 3D scene embedding $\mathbf{F}_{\text{vis}}$ constructed by $\text{VEFC}$ combined with the binary occupancy mask $\mathbf{M}$, a reliable 3D structure and semantic prior $\mathbf{F}_{\text{vis}}^{\text{VD}}$ is established.
+As illustrated in Fig.~\ref{fig:fig-model}(b), the Visible Decoder (VD) serves as the primary component for achieving high-fidelity semantic perception within the visible regions.
+The comprehensive data flow and feature transformation procedures are formally summarized in Algorithm~\ref{alg:vd_forward}.

-First, the instance queries $\mathbf{Q}_{\text{inst}}$ interact with the multi-scale image features $\mathbf{F}_{2D}$ via the \textit{Instance-Image Cross Attention} mechanism:

-where $\mathbf{R}{2D}$ are the $2\text{D}$ image instance reference points.
-This step ensures that the instance queries effectively capture semantic cues related to the target instances from the $2\text{D}$ image, serving as the bridge that links image features with the subsequent $3\text{D}$ representations, thereby producing the enhanced instance query $\mathbf{Q}{\text{inst}}^{'}$.

-Subsequently, $\text{VD}$ refines voxel features in the visible region by using the visibility mask $\mathbf{M}$ to remove invisible areas and retain only the effective embeddings $\mathbf{E}_{\text{vis}}$.

-The flattened visible voxel features $\mathbf{E}_{\text{vis}}$ (as Query) undergo standard Cross Attention computation with the enhanced instance queries $\mathbf{Q}_{\text{inst}}^{'}$ (as Key/Value) in the \textit{Occupancy-Instance Cross Attention} step.
-This injects the instance semantic information from the $2\text{D}$ perspective into the $3\text{D}$ visible voxel features, achieving cross-modal information integration.
-The refined $\mathbf{E}_{\text{vis}}$ subsequently interacts with the complete flattened voxel features $\text{Flatten}(\mathbf{F}_{\text{vis}})$ in the \textit{Visible Proposal Cross Attention} mechanism.
-By leveraging the global $3\text{D}$ scene context, this enhances the structural consistency and local semantic expression ability of the visible voxel features, thereby establishing a strong structural prior.
-Finally, the \textit{Scene Embedding Cross-Attention} is instantiated as a DETR-style attention module.
-Distinct from standard attention mechanisms, it applies independent linear projections to the content and positional encodings of the queries and keys prior to fusion.Through this decoupled design, the entity features $\mathbf{E}_{\text{vis}}$ and class embeddings $\mathbf{C}_{\text{vd}}$ serving as scene-level features are able to achieve more robust interaction.Finally, the module generates $\mathbf{E}_{\text{vis}}^{'}$.